Unlocking the Secret to Longevity

 “My parents had a love of adventure and travel,” says Billie Bob today.
 “As a young girl, I was always active and we spent a lot of time outdoors.”

 In January, the U.S. Department of Health and Human Services listed its top-10 dietary guidelines.
-The report encourages developing healthy eating habits that fit your own lifestyle and includes a reminder that physical activity is one thing that everyone can do to improve their health.
+The report encourages developing healthy eating habits that fit your own lifestyle and includes a reminder that physical activity is one pursuit that everyone can do to improve their health.

 “Granny’s suggestion was to name me Billie, after my mother, Willie Mae, who was also called Billie by her mother,” explains Billy Bob.
 “She added Bob after my father Robert Sykes or Mr. Bob as she called him.”

-She attended a private girls’ college preparatory boarding school outside of Philadelphia, then went to Washington Seminary, a two-year women’s college in Atlanta (Westminster School today).
+Billie Bob attended a private girls’ college preparatory boarding school outside of Philadelphia, then went to Washington Seminary, a two-year women’s college in Atlanta (Westminster School today).
 At the seminary, she began her studies with an interest in physical education and soon became president of the athletic association, scheduling sports events such as basketball and golf.
 But, her interest also turned to early childhood studies, which later led her to a fulfilling career.

 Embraced by her schoolmates at the Atlanta college, Billie Bob was quite surprised when she received a formal invitation to join them as an official Atlanta debutante.
 When her parents saw how much it meant to her, they agreed to support her.
 The prestige was not without cost, however, and she would have to choose between becoming a debutant or finishing her last year of college.

-She also met her husband, Lucien Sykes who received a purple heart serving in the army in World War II during the invasion of Normandy.
+Around that same time, she also met her husband, Lucien Sykes who received a purple heart serving in the army in World War II during the invasion of Normandy.
 He had begun staying at the family hotel while she was away for college and her parents liked him.
 Her mother, breaking dating protocol of the time, encouraged a reluctant Billie Bob to invite him out to a movie.
 They married eight months later and made Gainesville their new home when Lucien took a job with Florida Rock Industries.

 As their family grew, their daughter, Pat recalled how she and her siblings were active in sports throughout their school years.
 In high school, her older brother played baseball and she joined gymnastics and participated in a summer track and field camp sponsored by the University of Florida.
 Pat also discovered her love of jazz and ballet at Gainesville’s June Green dance studio.

-With her children engaged in school and sports activities, Billy Bob pursued her love and interest in early childhood education, taking a teaching position at First Presbyterian Preschool.
+With her children engaged in school and sports activities, Billy Bob pursued her love and interest in early childhood education, accepting a teaching position at First Presbyterian Preschool.
 She continued working there for the next 25 years preparing 4-year-olds for kindergarten.

 After high school, Pat began her 40-year career in finance, working her way up from a savings and loan by attending Santa Fe College at night and completing banking certificate programs through the Institute of Financial Education.
 She worked for 17 years at Barnett Bank, which later became Bank of America.
 Today she manages the TD Bank Tower Road branch as the assistant vice president.